paulfvt/IA/README.md

 Role in the system?

-- The QCM questions mirror the structure of the training dataset, allowing the gradient boosting model to make accurate predictions.
+- The QCM questions mirror the structure of the training dataset, allowing the RandomForest model to make accurate predictions.
 - The open-ended questions give personal text samples that are processed by the NLP model.
 - Both types of answers are combined later through a model fusion system.
 - This dataset acts as the bridge between the training data and real user interaction.